Introduction

 What is the relationship between diet and skin healing?

-Nutrition and skin healing are closely related.
+Nutrition and skin healing are closely linked.
 Essential nutrients, such as proteins, vitamins, and minerals, are necessary to repair damaged tissues and support optimal healing.
-A balanced diet and the use of dietary supplements can promote healthy skin and reduce the redness of scars.
+A balanced diet and the use of dietary supplements can promote healthy skin and reduce scar redness.

 Antioxidants and their role